Diagnosis of birth defects depends on the specific problem and parts or systems of the body that are affected.

 This test extracts cells from inside the womb to determine whether the fetus has a genetic disorder.
 Using a long needle, the doctor takes cells from the chorionic villi (pronounced KOHR-ee-on-ik VILL-i), which are tissues in the placenta, the organ in the womb that nourishes the fetus.
 The genetic material in the chorionic villus cells is identical to that of the fetal cells.

 Like amniocentesis, CVS can be used to test for chromosomal disorders and other genetic problems.
-CVS can be done earlier in pregnancy than amniocentesis, but it is also associated with a higher risk of miscarriage—about 1 in 100 cases.
-Health care providers usually only recommend CVS in women who are at high risk.
+CVS can be done earlier in pregnancy than amniocentesis, but it is also associated with a slightly higher risk of miscarriage than amniocentesis.
+Women who are considering CVS should discuss the test and the risks with her health care provider.

 Links to more information about prenatal testing are available in the Resources section of this topic.